-According to RD’s Multi-Family Housing Program Final rule, published in October 2017, we can expect several shifts in Rural Housing financial reporting requirements to ease the burden on properties.
-These changes in policies reflect the USDA’s effort to better align their housing standards with those of the Department of Housing and Urban Development (HUD).
+According to RD’s Multi-Family Housing Program final rule, published in October 2017, we expected several shifts in Rural Housing financial reporting requirements to ease the burden on properties.
+These changes in policies, confirmed in Chapter 4 of agency’s published handbook, reflect the USDA’s effort to better align their housing standards with those of the Department of Housing and Urban Development (HUD).

-Starting in 2018, RD properties will adhere to new rules, including:
+Starting FY 2018, RD properties must adhere to new rules, including:

 - Audit requirement threshold based on amount of federal awards received, not number of units

 - Additional certification to ensure reserve accounts are used appropriately